bjascob/amrlib/docs/faa_aligner.md

 ```
 The code returns the original amr graphs with surface alignments added and a list of alignment strings in ISI (not JAMR) format.

+!!
+Note that the input `sents` need to be space tokenized strings.

 ## Performance
 Score of the FAA_Aligner against the gold ISI hand alignments for LDC2014T12 <sup>**1</sup>